VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the pipeline layout with a descriptor.md

 Tags: [[vulkan]] [[vulkan graphic pipeline]] [[vulkan descriptors]]
 # Setting up the pipeline layout with a descriptor

-# WARNING: - We have not talked about descriptor pools

 To create a pipeline layout that uses descriptors you first need to have finished [[Creating a descriptor set layout]]

 ```c++